 Kneel down on the ground on both knees.
 Then, step your right foot out in front of you, with your right knee bent at 90 degrees.
 Keep your left knee on the ground and stretch the left leg behind you, resting the top of the left foot on the ground.
 Keeping your back straight, push forward into your right hip, being sure to keep the right knee over the right ankle.
 Hold this position for 10 breaths, then switch sides and repeat.

-Lie down on your right side and prop yourself up on your eight elbow.
+Lie down on your right side and prop yourself up on your right elbow.
 Bend your knees in front of you.
-Keep your heels together and lift your top (left) knee towards the ceiling, opening your hips, while keeping your right knee on the floor.
+Keep your heels together and lift your top (left) knee toward the ceiling, opening your hips, while keeping your right knee on the floor.
 Repeat 10 times, then switch to the left side.